 - Shiny Plating: Gold, silver or copper plating.

 - Antique Plating: A great option for 3D pins.

 Antiqued by hand, our die-struck pins can also have color added into the recessed areas, making them a great choice for highly detailed logos.
-Die-struck antique lapel pins are the right choice for showing the details not normally revealed by other custom-made lapel pin styles, especially when your design includes an animal, face or a vehicle.
-Our artists can add a light, medium or dark finish to your customized die-cast antique lapel pins, as well as add texture to the recessed areas to create a more three-dimensional appearance ( 3D ).
+Die-struck antique lapel pins are the right choice for showing the details not normally revealed by other styles, especially when your design includes an animal, face or a vehicle.
+Our artists can add a light, medium or dark finish to this style, as well as add texture to the recessed areas to create a more three-dimensional appearance ( 3D ).